Bam Adebayo NBA Playoffs Player Props: Heat vs. Nuggets

 Bam Adebayo Insights vs. the Nuggets

-- Giving up 40.8 rebounds per contest, the Nuggets are the best team in the NBA.
+- The Nuggets are the best team in the league, giving up 40.8 rebounds per game.

 Bam Adebayo vs. the Nuggets